Table of Contents

 Here is a basic sensor calibration Equation.
 Notice the $1612$ which is the Variable ID.
 All variables in the equation will be listed in the Variable table.

-When the Virtual Variable Equation includes variables with mismatching timestamps the Non-Matching Timestamps can be selected.
+When the Virtual Variable Equation includes variables from more than one Site and they have different logging periods the Non-Matching Timestamps option can be selected.

 - Main Variable - The selected Main Variable values will be used as a reference when calculating the formula